Computationally Efficient Neural Receivers via Axial Self-Attention: Conclusion and Future Work

 \section{Conclusion and Future Work}

-This work introduces axial attention as a computationally efficient foundation for neural receivers toward realizing the vision of an \gls{AI}-native air interface for \gls{6G}.
-By factorizing self-attention along temporal and spectral dimensions, the proposed architecture overcomes the scalability limitations of conventional transformers while retaining the global context modeling essential for robust physical-layer processing.
-The demonstrated efficiency and consistent gains under high-mobility conditions highlight axial attention as a practical design for \gls{AI}-based wireless systems, especially where traditional model-based receivers degrade under dynamic channels.
+This work proposes axial attention as a computationally efficient framework for neural receivers in AI-native 6G systems.
+By factorizing self-attention along temporal and spectral dimensions, the architecture overcomes the quadratic scalability bottleneck of conventional transformers while retaining the global context of the \gls{RG}.
+Our results demonstrate that the axial receiver achieves consistent performance gains over CNN and LS baselines, particularly at stringent 1\% BLER targets while reducing inference GFLOPs by over $3.5\times$ compared to CNNs.
+These properties make axial attention based architectures excellent candidate for resource-constrained edge deployments requiring ultra-reliable low-latency processing.
+Future work on axial attention architecture will focus on two key directions, namely extension to MIMO configurations and low-bit quantization.

-The proposed design achieves a balanced trade-off between complexity and detection accuracy, making it suitable for deployment in mobile edge environments with stringent latency and energy budgets.
-Its robustness across propagation conditions and ability to meet 1\% \gls{BLER} with the lowest computational cost demonstrate its potential for ultra-reliable low-latency and extended reality applications.
-These results collectively position axial neural receiver as a strong foundation for \gls{AI}-native \gls{RAN} systems, enabling intelligent and reliable signal processing at the network edge.

-Future work will explore quantization and model compression.
-The reduced attention matrix dimensions inherent to axial attention are more amenable to low-precision arithmetic, potentially enabling low-bit quantization while preserving radio performance.